 The key stage 2 mathematics test consists of 3 papers.
 The papers must be administered in order.
-Pupils can have a break between Paper 1 and Paper 2.
 Test packs must not be opened until the pupils are in the test room ready to complete the test, unless early opening is required to meet individual pupils' needs.